 Pawn

 In multiplayer games each Pawn instance is replicated to other clients.
 This means in 4 player game, both the server and each of the clients all have 4 pawn instances.
-It is not uncommon to “kill” a Pawn instance when the player dies and to spawn a fresh instance on player respawn.
-Keep this in mind for storing your data you want to keep beyond the single life of a player (or refrain from using this pattern altogether and keeping the pawn instance alive instead)
+It is not uncommon to “kill” a Pawn instance when the player dies and to spawn a fresh instance on player re-spawn.
+Keep this in mind for storing your data you want to keep beyond the single life of a player (or refrain from using this pattern altogether and keeping the pawn instance alive instead).

 Accessing Pawns